Pianist Daniel Schlosberg

 Schlosberg recently was a featured soloist with the Chicago Symphony Orchestra in subscription performances of Olivier Messiaen’s Trois Petites Liturgies, for which he garnered critical praise.
 He is an avid proponent of new music and has collaborated with Third Coast Percussion, the International Contemporary Ensemble, Ensemble Dal Niente, Pittsburgh New Music Ensemble, pianist Amy Briggs, and the University of Illinois New Music Ensemble.
 In the summer of 2000, he held the Leonard Bernstein Fellowship in piano at Tanglewood.
 The same summer, he took part in a special collaboration with the Paul Taylor Dance Company at the Jacob’s Pillow Festival in performances of solo Claude Debussy.
 In 2009, he gave the U.S. premiere of renowned composer Kaija Saariaho’s Calices with violinist Austin Wulliman.

-Presented as part of Sundays Live, a chamber-music series taking place every Sunday at LACMA.
+Presented as part of LACMA's Sundays Live, a weekly chamber music series.
 Check out the full schedule of upcoming concerts.